rqhq/dsci511_dict/README.md

 ### Known Limitations
 - Missing Context: Injuries, trades, quality of teammates, coaching firings/hirings
-- No Defensive Metrics Tracked: The defensive stats that are tracked are the basic boxscore metrics
+- Limited Defensive Metrics Tracked: The defensive stats that are tracked are the basic boxscore metrics
 - Opponent Strength: Schedule difficulty is not taken into account
 - Team Playstyle: Some teams have higher paces while others play more possession-based basketball (slower)